 The male’s plumage is turquoise and orange, with a black crown and bright yellow shoulder feathers.
 The females and young are green and turquoise.

-This iconic bird was once seen in large flocks across the Cape, but now there are only around 2,000 individuals left in the wild.1 Olkola take their cultural responsibility to care for and protect Alwal for all posterity very seriously, with Alwal conservation activities identified as a priority in their Healthy Country Plan.
+This iconic bird was once seen in large flocks across the Cape, but it’s now estimated there are only between 780 and 1,100 individuals left in the wild.
+Olkola people take their cultural responsibility to care for and protect Alwal for all posterity very seriously, with Alwal conservation activities identified as a priority in their Healthy Country Plan.

 They feed in grasslands, in pairs or in small flocks, and like many birds, they roost in trees.
 But their nesting site is a little peculiar – they nest in conical termite mounds!

 The mounds insulate the chicks on cold nights, but their timing has to be just right – if termites are still active, they can cover over the nest entrances, or kill eggs by cementing them to the bottom of the nest.

 Golden-shouldered Parrots are seed-eating specialists (granivores).
 They peck at fallen seeds on the ground, and use their feet to hold on to grass stems to eat directly from the flowering seed-heads.
 Their diet influences several facets of their behaviour and ecology.

 In far north Queensland the rainy season generally begins to ease around March.
-The first protein-rich grasses begin to seed, and for the parrots, this is the perfect time to breed.
+The first protein-rich grasses begin to seed, and for the parrots this is the perfect time to breed.
 Females lay four to six eggs, most of which hatch in 20 days, and are fully fledged within five weeks.

 While Golden-shouldered Parrots are often found in pairs or in small flocks made up of family groups, they have a special relationship with Black-faced Woodswallows (Artamus cinereus).
-As the parrots are often on the ground feeding they are vulnerable to predators, but the woodswallows’ alarm call lets the parrots know when predators are close by.
+As the parrots are often on the ground feeding they’re vulnerable to predators, but the woodswallows’ alarm call lets the parrots know when predators are close by.